 Physical books are a thing of the past, to me anyway, for the sake of our planet.
 Switch to an Amazon kindle and move away from paper books.
 Eliminating physical books will free up a surprising amount of space in your home and will save a few forests around the world.

 8. Digitize your signature

 Another way to simplify your life is to ditch the pen and paper and digitize your signature.
-Electronic signature are more secure (than traditional paper documents), convenient, faster to turn around and cost effective.
+Electronic signatures are more secure (than traditional paper documents), convenient, faster to turn around, and cost-effective.
 Here are some simple and free online apps that I’ve been using that’s helped me provide my autograph via my phone device in minutes: